 Meningitis is an infectious disease caused by certain viruses, bacteria, or fungi.
-It causes swelling of the meninges, which are the coverings on the brain and spinal cord.
+It causes swelling of the meninges, the protective coverings of the brain and spinal cord.
+The

-In this article, we describe how to identify a meningitis rash.
+In this article, we describe how to spot a meningitis rash.
 We provide a picture guide, explore other meningitis symptoms, and discuss similar conditions.

-Meningitis has a variety of symptoms, including a distinctive rash on the skin.
+Meningitis causes a variety of symptoms, including a distinctive rash.
 This is not a traditional rash, caused by irritation or inflammation.
 Instead, it results from bleeding under the skin.

-This type of bleeding occurs after the disease progresses and causes blood poisoning.
+The bleeding develops after the disease has progressed to cause blood poisoning.
 The medical term for this is meningococcal septicemia.
-It leads to broken blood vessels, and they can resemble a rash, which doctors call a petechial rash.
+It leads to broken blood vessels, giving the appearance of a rash.

-- tiny red, pink, brown, or purple pinprick marks (petechiae) on the skin
+- tiny red, pink, brown, or purple “pinprick marks,” called petechiae, on the skin

 - purple bruise-like marks